kulkarnisachi22/Bank-Simulator/README.md

 (3) Fund Transfer:
     The entered amount of money is taken out of the user's account and added to entered receiver's account.

-After the successful execution of the either of the above mentioned operations, a bill is generated.
+After the successful execution of the either of the above mentioned operations, a bill receipt is generated.